-1.07 Capital Funding
+1.07 | Capital Funding

 The £29.457m capital programme will be funded by:-

 WHQS & Asset Investment Funding £m

 Revenue Contribution (CERA) 12.711

 Major Repairs Allowance 4.978

 Energy Efficiency income (FIT) 0.300

 Prudential Borrowing (Regeneration) 2.200

 Optimised RetroFit Programme (ORP) Funding 1.600

 Total 21.789

 New Build Funding £m

 Prudential Borrowing 7.668

 Total 7.668

-1.08 Reserves
+1.07 | Reserves

-expenditure, however, it was agreed as part of the 202 for Flintshire's HRA to move to 4% as a minimum reservel level of financial risk in the HRA rising as a result of incluvels for new build.
-It was also agreed that this should be reviewed annual challenging economic climate it is recommended that it increase reserves to 7% of expenditure as we have one Business Plan which would have to be funded from reservational is expenditional is expendited. ve level due to the creased borrowing by and in the current would be prudent to going risks to the
+There is a requirement to hold a minimum level of reserves of 3% of expenditure, however, it was agreed as part of the 2021/22 Business Plan, for Flintshire's HRA to move to 4% as a minimum reserve level due to the level of financial risk in the HRA rising as a result of increased borrowing levels for new build.

-2023/24 pay award higher than budgeted Utilities and cost inflation higher than expected of markets Increasing arrears due to the cost of living crisis
+It was also agreed that this should be reviewed annually and in the current challenging economic climate it is recommended that it would be prudent to increase reserves to 7% of expenditure as we have ongoing risks to the Business Plan which would have to be funded from reserves if they materialised:

-Interest rates increasing due to the economic cli
+- 2023/24 pay award higher than budgeted - Utilities and cost inflation higher than expected due to the volatility of markets - Increasing arrears due to the cost of living crisis - Interest rates increasing due to the economic climate

-Reserves should not be used to fund recurring pressure this would make the Business Plan unsustainable, how to utilise £0.589m of existing reserves towards one off the 2023/24 Business Plan, which is considered afforda sufficient level of reserves to balance future risks. vever, we are looking pressures identified in
+Reserves should not be used to fund recurring pressures in the Budget as this would make the Business Plan unsustainable, however, we are looking to utilise £0.589m of existing reserves towards one off pressures identified in the 2023/24 Business Plan, which is considered affordable and leaves a sufficient level of reserves to balance future risks.

-It is recommended that reserves levels are reviewed in proportion of any surplus reserves are released to suppin void rates across the County. •
+It is recommended that reserves levels are reviewed in year and a proportion of any surplus reserves are released to support the improvement in void rates across the County.

-2.01 demonstrates that the council can achieve the ongoing WHQS, can meet service improvement plans and commitments and with prudential borrowing can continue its Council house building programme in 2023/24.
+RESOURCE IMPLICATIONS 2.01 The HRA is a ring-fenced budget.
+This HRA budget and Business Plan demonstrates that the council can achieve the ongoing WHQS, can meet service improvement plans and commitments and with prudential borrowing can continue its Council house building programme in 2023/24.